andyborrell/pygamezero_bird/docs/source/part4.rst

 3. Fix it!
 4. Check that you can't reproduce it any more.

-*Bug #1:  When you die and start again, your score at the top of the screen doesn't go back to zero.*
+* **Bug #1**:  When you die and start again, your score at the top of the screen doesn't go back to zero.

-*Bug #2:  If you crash in to the top pipe your falling ghost can keep flying far enough to get a cheeky extra point.*
+* **Bug #2**:  If you crash in to the top pipe in just the right place your falling ghost can keep flying far enough to get a cheeky extra point.

+Hint: You could try changing :code:`scroll_speed` to make it easier to reproduce this bug.

 Well Done!!!
 ------------